kennethgoodman/pythonClass/README.md

 </pre>
 and so on.

-You may want to print the triangle the other way first, such as:
+Hint: You may want to print the triangle without spaces first.
+For example, an input of 5 would output:
 <pre>
  #
  ##